donotjs/donot-cache-redis/README.md

 `port` defaults to 6379 and host to `127.0.0.1`.

 ## Example
+a
     var http = require('http');

-    var smartStatic = require('smart-static');
+    var donot = require('donot');
-    var redisCache = require('smart-static-redis-cache');
+    var redisCache = require('donot-redis-cache');

-    var server = http.createServer(smartStatic(serveDir, {
+    var server = http.createServer(donot(serveDir, {
         cache: redisCache(6379, '127.0.0.1')
     ));

     server.listen(8000);

 > Remark.
 It does not make sense to use caching without template engine plug-ins - as only template renderings are cached.
-See [smart-static](https://github.com/trenskow/smart-static) for available template plug-ins.
+See [donot](https://github.com/trenskow/donot) for available template plug-ins.

 # License